LBroKerR/Console-operation-system-demo/README.md

 Could be use maps, but it will be upload to a microcontroller, to handle configuration via serial port.

 Still working On!

+TO DO:

+Create layers based on unfinished EEPROMHandler object!